OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-43.md

 Judah replied to him, “The man sternly warned us, ‘You shall not see my face unless your brother is with you.’

 ## Genesis 43:4
-If you send our brother with us, we will go down and buy food for you.
+If you allow our brother to accompany us, we will go down and buy food for you.

 ## Genesis 43:5
 But if you do not send him, we will not go down, for the man said to us, ‘You shall not see my face unless your brother is with you.’”